jermeewinn/extension-pass/README.md

 ○ Something we want to do is to allow users to upload any photos/videos they took at these locations to their individual posts like you see on Reddit, Instagram, or Facebook <br>
 ○ Algorithm that makes suggestions on new destinations to visit based on your previous post locations and/or your search history. <br>
 ○ Search functionality for specific cities you want to look up.
+○ Implement new APIs like a currency exchange and time-zone converter so that users can get more use out of the app.

 ## <a name="heroku">Hosted at:</a>